-► Government offers £3000 incentive on EVs
+► Government cuts £3000 incentive on EVs

-► Cars above £50,000 aren’t covered
+► Cars above £35,000 now aren’t covered

-The UK government has been running a scheme called the Plug-in Car Grant (PiCG) to encourage the take-up of electric cars since 2011.
-The financial incentives arrived around the same time as the first-generation Nissan Leaf – a groundbraking electric car for being usable in an era when most electric cars were still something of a joke – and provided a £5000 cash discount off the list price of any qualifying vehicle.
+British motorists have benefited from a scheme called the Plug-in Car Grant (PiCG) to encourage the take-up of electric cars since 2011.
+The financial incentives arrived around the same time as the first-generation Nissan Leaf – an electric car that broke new ground by being everyday-usable in an era when most electric cars were still something of a joke – and provided a £5000 cash discount off the list price of any qualifying vehicle.

-The government revised the PiCG in 2016, 2018, and again in 2020, reducing the number of cars covered by the grant as well as the amount of money offered.
+The government revised the PiCG in 2016, 2018, 2020 and again in March 2021, reducing the number of cars covered by the grant as well as the amount of money offered.
 In 2016, the amount offered was reduced from £5000 to £4500 (or £2500 for plug-in hybrids) before reducing further in 2018, with EVs then receiving a grant of £3500.
 That was the point at which PHEVs were no longer eligible for the grant.